Jacobchestnut16/Web-dlp-down-z/README.md

 # Upgrade compatibility:
 - v1.3.6 → direct
 - v1.3.5 → partial / manual change required
+- < v1.3.5 → legacy / needs multiple configurations and changes to update. best option is to download the newest version and follow the below instructions.

-- < v1.3.5 → legacy / follow the directions in the `Backup recovery` issue
+follow the directions in the `Backup recovery` issue to complete all changes. this is a major structure update and this update may not have all of the tools to move files where they need to go.

 ---